 If you’re looking for fun and cute Thanksgiving snacks for kids, then look no further!
-These apple “donut” turkeys are the perfect way to celebrate Thanksgiving with your little ones.
-And they couldn’t be easier to make!
-Your kids will love making these yummy turkey snacks with you.
-Or make a big batch to take to your child’s school for their Thanksgiving party.
-Just cut some apples, melt some chocolate, and decorate!
+These chocolate turkeys made with apple slices are the perfect way to celebrate Thanksgiving with your little ones.

-*This post contains affiliate links, which means I may earn a small commission from these links at no additional cost to you.
+*This post contains affiliate links, which means if you click a link and make a purchase, I earn a commission at no additional cost to you.
 Read my full disclosure here.

 Here’s how to make these cute Thanksgiving snacks for kids: